 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 The family rooms are ideal if you can get one, with 2 bedrooms (1 double, 1 twin) and a shared bathroom (tub and shower); you can also put a cot in most of them.
-Best of all, the rates are barely more expensive than a normal double room (you only pay for the extra breakfasts).
-For older kids, there are pairs of communicating rooms with their own small hallway - though these are considerably more expensive so personally I would not recommend them.
+And the rates are good, too.
+For older kids, there are pairs of communicating rooms with their own small hallway - though these are more expensive.
 For a couple with 1 baby, most normal double rooms have space for a cot.
 The villas are also great for families after added privacy.
 They each have 3 bedrooms - one of which can be set up as a twin - and full kitchens for self-catering.

 Babysitters can be booked at reception, or...